Rickyc14/scripts/crypt/README.md

   - encrypt data with the public key, and only the corresponding private key can decrypt it.
   - does not involve symmetric keys for the encryption process.

+_Symmetric encryption is generally preferred for encrypting large files due to its efficiency and speed.
+Asymmetric encryption would be impractical for large files because of the significant computational resources and time it would require._

 **Generate GPG key pair**:

 ```bash